RedLincoln/api-crm-service/README.md

   <li>Ruby on Rails 6.1.1</li>
 </ul>

+<h2>Authentication & Authorization</h2>

+This project uses JWT to authenticate and authorize users to access the resources using <code>bcrypt</code> and <code>jwt</code> gems.
+For this to work is necessary to set the environment variable <code>JWT_SECRET</code>.
+Since we only have two types of users (standard and admin) to manage the access of certain resources we simply have to check the role the user has.

 <h2>Development</h2>

 For a faster enviroment setup we use <a href="https://www.vagrantup.com/">Vagrant</a>.
 The repository <a href="https://github.com/RedLincoln/vagrant_rails">vagrant_rails</a> provides a <code>Vagrantfile</code> with the tecnologies needed.